 Challenge:

-In the wake of Typhoon Haiyan, thousands were left without clean water.
-Contaminated floodwater and damaged infrastructure made it difficult to distribute bottled water quickly.
+After Typhoon Haiyan hit, thousands had no clean water.
+Floods contaminated water sources, and damaged infrastructure made it really hard to get bottled water to people quickly.

 Solution:

-Mobile solar RO desalination units were deployed as part of an emergency response program in coordination with disaster relief agencies.
+Mobile solar RO desalination units were sent in as part of an emergency response, working with disaster relief groups.

 Outcome:

-Within 48 hours, the mobile systems were delivering up to 2,500 GPD of clean water per unit.
-These units served as lifelines for temporary medical camps and refugee shelters.
+Within 48 hours, these mobile systems were pumping out up to 2,500 GPD of clean water per unit.
+They became lifelines for temporary medical camps and shelters.

 Key Benefit: